hathibelagal-dev/instantpolyglot/docs/eng/The_Balkan_Sprachbund.md

 - **bëj** (to do)
 - **shqiptër** (Albanian)

-While not universal across all Balkan languages (Greek, for instance, doesn't have this vowel), its presence in several languages of different branches is noteworthy.
+While not universal across all Balkan languages (Greek, for instance, doesn’t have this vowel), its presence in several languages of different branches is noteworthy.

 ### 8. Comparatives

-Balkan languages often form comparatives analytically, using a particle meaning "more" rather than synthetic forms.
+Balkan languages often form comparatives analytically, using a particle meaning “more” rather than synthetic forms.

 Bulgarian:
 - **по-голям** (po-golyam, bigger)